 But there are a couple of problems for the medieval enthusiast, here.
 First, all of these alcohols and vinegars are water based, so we have that same water problem.
 Secondly, modern alcohol production is not at all like period alcohol production.
 So the modern alcoholic drinks are not going to resemble the period alcoholic drinks in chemical and microbial makeup.
 After all it is microbes that produce the alcohol to begin with.
 And the kinds of microbes that existed in the Middle Ages are not going to be the exact same mixture (and possibly kind,) of microbes we have today.

-So, the hard part is finding a person who makes these alcohols in a very period way.
+So, the hard part is finding a person who makes these alcohols in a very medieval period way.
 While there are lots of brewers in the SCA, finding one who uses period methods, tools and materials can be very difficult.
-In some places I’m willing to bet that some period methods are deemed unsafe for human consumption.
+I’m willing to bet that some medieval period methods are deemed unsafe for human consumption.
 In contrast some ancient recipes had antibiotics in the beer.

 The single most common binder for ink that I have run across is so-called Gum Arabic.
 I use the term gum arabic without any problem, however, it is most correct to call it gum acacia.
 Of course what is and what was gum arabic is a question that doesn’t have as straightforward an answer one might think.
 In D.V.
 Thompson’s “The Materials and Techniques of Medieval Painting” he discusses gum arabic showing how the term was a general use term that could have meant the gum of several different trees and/or bushes.